englishmatt/sapper-minimal-solts-undefined-reproduction/README.md

 ```

 1. Navigate to [http://localhost:3000][3]
-2. Observe Sapper logs in CLI, note the output of multipled `undefined` statements.
+2. Observe Sapper logs in CLI, note the output of multiple `undefined` statements.
 Observe the client-side console contains an entry with the expected output.

 Environment
 -----------